kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 	- Perse cut off the head of the heirophant and put it in the bag of holding
 	- Burned all and left the temple
 - We returned to Porto
 	- Lewis asked Rem about an item that should've been the temple, they didn't see it.
 Thanked him for looking.
+	-
+	- Porto has been scribing weird symbols into the ground.
+Surprised we came back so quickly.